 For enhanced security, we recommend that you configure secure HTTPS endpoints for message URLs.

-Enhanced Destination Number Validation for SMS
+• Enhanced Destination Number Validation for SMS

 Plivo can identify invalid and non-SMS-enabled destination numbers.
-Since we don’t accept for delivery messages sent to invalid destination numbers, we do not charge for them.
-We can also fix an incorrectly formatted destination numbers to improve delivery rates and provide a better end-user experience.
+Since we don’t accept delivery messages sent to invalid destination numbers, we do not charge for them.
+We can also fix incorrectly formatted destination numbers to improve delivery rates and provide a better end-user experience.

 Synchronous handling for invalid numbers

-Customers can propagate an invalidation error upstream easily, since SMS API requests to invalid and non-SMS-enabled numbers are rejected with a 400 Bad Request API response.
+Customers can propagate an invalidation error upstream easily since SMS API requests to invalid and non-SMS-enabled numbers are rejected with a 400 Bad Request API response.
 Here’s an example of how this works in a one-time password (OTP) use case:

 Step 1: A user requests an OTP on an invalid destination number.